 Additionally, channel stabilization works which included jetty jack installations during the 1950s and 1960s contributed to building up and stabilizing the over-bank areas where the bosque currently exists.
 Construction of dams at Jemez Canyon (1953), Abiquiu (1963), Galisteo Creek (1970), and Cochiti (1973) slowed aggradation.
-The flood control improvements have reduced the sediment load in the Middle Rio Grande and accomplished flood control objectives for much of the river valley.
-This has caused changes in the geomorphology of the Rio Grande through the Albuquerque reach and affected the conveyance capacity of the active river channel.
-The result of geomorphic, sediment supply, and hydrologic changes has been a reduction in the frequency of over-banking flows into the Rio Grande Bosque.
+The flood control improvements have reduced the sediment load in the MRG and accomplished flood control objectives for much of the river valley.
+The resulting changes in the flow and sediment regimes, also influenced by climatic changes, have caused changes in the geomorphology of the Rio Grande through the Albuquerque reach, such as channel incision, disconnected floodplain, bar stability, and planform changes that indicate a potential for bend migration (Makar and AuBuchon 2012).
+These changes have affected the conveyance capacity of the active river channel, resulting in a reduced frequency of over-banking flows into the Rio Grande bosque.